-That this revision, or censorship, of the official history came from Brigham Young is evidenced by an 11 July 1856 reference in Wilford Woodruff's diary.
+Brigham Young is evidenced by an 11 July 1856 reference in Wilford Woodruff's diary.
 Apostle Woodruff, working in the church historian's office, questioned Young respecting a "p[ie]ce of History on Book E-1 page 1681-2 concerning Hyr[u]m leading this Church & tracing the [A]aronic Priesthood."
-Young advised, "it was not essential to be inserted in the History & had better be omitted."
-Woodruff then queried him about "Joseph['s] words on South Carolina" (see D&C 87; 130:12-13) which had recently been published in the Deseret News.
-Young said he "wished it not published."
-Years later Elder Charles W. Penrose, a member of the First Presidency, admitted that after Joseph Smith's death some changes were made in the official record "for prudential reasons."
+Young advised: "[I]t was not essential to be inserted in the History & had better be omitted."
+Woodruff then queried him about "Joseph[s] words on South Carolina" (see D&C 87; 130:12-13) which had recently been published in the Deseret News.
+Young said he "wished it not published."5 Years later Charles W. Penrose, appointed to the First Presidency in 1911, admitted that after Joseph Smith's death some changes were made in the official record "for prudential reasons."6

 Censorship has severely tarnished Sidney Rigdon's historical image.
-Contrary to the official Mormon view, for example, Rigdon did not travel to Pennsylvania prior to Joseph Smith's death in the summer of 1844 to escape the turmoil of Nauvoo or desert the church as was retrospectively charged.
-He had not "apostatized and left Bro[ther] Joseph," as Brigham Young declared on 24 June 1868.
-Rather, Rigdon was dispatched to his home state by the prophet Joseph for at least three reasons.
-The first was political.
-U.S. presidential candidate Joseph Smith had declared Illinois residency.
-Rigdon, his vice presidential running mate, was required by law to establish residency elsewhere.
-Second, at an earlier time when Rigdon and Smith were living in Kirtland, Ohio, the prophet, as recorded by Book of Mormon witness David Whitmer, prophesied that "my servant Sydney must go sooner or later to Pittsburg."
-Thus the move to Pennsylvania was intended to fulfill revelation as well as political expediency.
+Contrary to the official Mormon view, for example, Rigdon did not travel to Pennsylvania prior to Joseph Smith's death in the summer of 1844 to escape the turmoil of Nauvoo or desert the church, as was retrospectively charged.
+He had not "apostatized and left Bro[ther] Joseph," as Brigham Young declared on 24 June 1868.7 Rather, Rigdon was dispatched to his home state by the prophet Joseph for at least three reasons.
+The first was political: U.S. presidential candidate Joseph Smith had declared Illinois residency and Rigdon, his vice presidential running mate, was required by law to establish residency elsewhere.
+Second, at an earlier time when Rigdon and Smith were living in Kirtland, Ohio, the prophet, as recorded by Book of Mormon witness David Whitmer, prophesied that "my servant Sydney must go sooner or later to Pittsburg."8 Thus the move to Pennsylvania was intended to fulfill revelation as well as political expediency.
 In addition, the prophet, fearing for Rigdon's life in the aftermath of the destruction of the Nauvoo Expositor, wanted his counselor to survive.
-Smith's personal diary entry for 22 June 1844 makes that clear.
-"I have sent Br.
-R[igdon] away," the prophet wrote, "[and] I want to send Hiram
+Smith's personal diary entry for 22 June 1844 makes this clear: "I have sent Br.
+R[igdon] away," the prophet wrote, "[and] I want to send Hiram away to save him [too], to avenge my Blood."9